Nissan Avenir: W11 (Second generation)

 The W11 model was introduced early in 1998.
 Initially available with the 1.8 L QG18DE, 2.0 L SR20DE, 2.0 L SR20DET or the 2.0-litre CD20ET2 turbo-diesel.
 The QG18DE models were FWD only and available with either a 4-speed automatic or 5-speed manual transmission, the SR20DE models were an FWD 4-speed automatic or CVT transmission with 6-speed tiptronic function, the 4WD continued to be conventional 4-speed automatic only.
 The diesel CD20ET was only available with a 4-speed automatic.
 Once more the turbocharged 2.0 L SR20DET variants were available only in 4WD coupled with the conventional 4-speed automatic.
 The power output of the turbo version increased to 230 PS.
 This generation of the Avenir was not sold outside of Japan.

 From May 2000 the turbocharged Salut was renamed the GT4 along with interior and exterior changes.
 The output of the SR20DE engine was improved.
 From the August 2000 facelift, the CVT transmission was fitted to some non-turbo 4WD models.

 Autech offered a customized version called the "Rider" trim level.

 October 2000 saw the introduction of the Avenir Blastar, with an increased ground clearance and larger wheels, equipped with ATTESA and the SR20DE engine as an alternative to the Subaru Outback.
 Nissan shared the appearance with the smaller Nissan Wingroad JS.

 In August 2002, the SR20DE and the SR20DET engines were replaced with the new QR20DE.

 Due to lack of demand for the Avenir, the entire line was cancelled in September 2005; the Expert delivery van lasted until December 2006.

 Nissan Expert

 After a brief hiatus, the Avenir Cargo delivery van was renamed the Nissan Expert starting in June 1999.
 The Expert came in three trim levels (L-G, LX-G, VX-G), two- or four-wheel drive, and with two engines: the 1.8-liter QG18DE (NEO), producing 125 PS, or the 2.2-liter YD22DD diesel engine with 79 PS.
 The front-wheel drive diesel could be had with a five-speed manual; all other versions of the Expert received Nissan's electronically controlled four-speed automatic transmission (E-ATx).

-In December 2004, the Expert diesel models were discontinued, leaving only the 1.8-liter petrol engine.
-This continued to be built until December 2006 in the same three trim levels as originally introduced.
+In December 2004, the diesel-engined Expert models were discontinued, leaving only the 1.8-liter petrol engine.
+This type continued to be built until December 2006 in the same three trim levels as originally introduced.
+The Expert was replaced by the Nissan AD Expert, a more comfort-oriented derivative of the AD Van.